MeriBouisri/ctf-writeups/HubertHackin-CTF/rev/HubertHackinCTF_chimie_1.md

 ### 2.1 Displaying the .ps file

-Thanks to this page ([How to view PDF and PostScript files](https://haroldpboas.gitlab.io/courses/math696/pdf-ps-how-to-view.html)), I find that i can display the PostScript program with the frontend GhostScript tool `gv`
+It is possible to display the output of a PostScript program from the command line, thanks to `GhostScript`.

 ```
-$ apt install gv
+$ apt install ghostscript
-$ gv chimie1.ps
+$ gs chimie1.ps
 ```

-This will open the software with `chimie1.ps`.
-To see the contents, we can select the option `Fit width to window`.
+This will the contents of with `chimie1.ps`.
 This will display the other contents, but not the flag.
-That's because it is drawn too far away.
+That's because it is drawn outside of the frame.

 In order to see the flag, we can modify the last line of the program from this :